mgmilton/checks-for-understanding/module-2/backend/week_two.md

 5. In the same database, what will you need to do to create this relationship (draw a schema diagram)?

 6. Give an example of when you might want to store information besides ids on a join table.
-It might be usefule to a description column.
+It might be useful to a description column.
 Or in the example of a doctor and many patients, it might be useful to store a presciption in the doctor_patient join table.

 7. Describe and diagram the relationship between patients and doctors.
 A patient has many doctors, and a doctor has many patients.